 Optimum Performance, Lowest Total Cost

-TPI is proud of our long-standing history of first-of-its-kind innovations in composite products as well as the development of new and advanced materials, tooling, manufacturing processes and inspection methods.
+TPI is proud of our long-standing history of first-of-its-kind innovations in composite products as well as the development of new and advanced materials, tooling and assembly, manufacturing processes and inspection methods.
 Our diverse experience and detailed knowledge of composite materials and manufacturing traces its roots as a company to Tillotson Pearson Inc., a leading manufacturer of high-performance recreational sail and powerboats along with pioneering a wide range of composite structures for industrial applications.
-Leveraging this knowledge and experience, TPI has become the world’s largest independent manufacturer of utility-scale wind turbine blades.
-The company is now striving to capture significant share in automotive and transportation markets where significant weight reduction, high-precision, and competitive costs are paramount.
+Leveraging this knowledge and experience, TPI has become the only independent manufacturer of utility-scale wind turbine blades with a global footprint.

 In addition, TPI is a founding member of the Institute for Advanced Composite Manufacturing Innovation (IACMI).
 IACMI is one of 15 US sponsored National Network of Manufacturing Institutes established specifically to reduce manufactured cost of composite based products for wind blades, automotive components and compressed natural gas storage systems.